Let’s Play: Fallout Shelter Survival Mode

 Also often raiders do a dramatic slow death, when they walk around the room before collapsing.
 All while still draining the vault’s resources.
 Basically with a 3-merged and updated room, they may circle to the back, to the front and to the sides.
 It takes forever.

 The combat on the missions is another thing.
 It’s a lot better for once, but it still has some issues.
-The enemies have health-bars to track and they can be hit critically to smooth the combat.
+The enemies have health-bars to track and they can be hit critically to smoothen the combat.
 But they still take ages to kill.
 There’s really just way too much hp with every mob.
 One can easily beat them with over-geared dwellers with good stats, but anything closer to the dweller’s own level takes even longer to beat than those disasters in the vault.

 At least I noticed (really only just a while ago) that it was possible to direct a dweller to attack another target.
 Some of the bosses call for backup and things like that, so at least it is possible to focus fire.
 But still just watching the slow, slow, slow attacks while hoping for random crits and smacking heals when needed.
 It’s not really fun.
 I’d much prefer a bit more control.

 Something else simple and obvious, that I learned only rather recently, is the in-game statistics.
 I was seriously cursing for the lack of details on those resource meters, but there actually is a separate statistics page I had managed to miss.
 Lots of nice info.
-Too bad nothing else directs to the page, like clicking from the stats or resources.
+Too bad nothing else directs to this page, like clicking from the stats or resources.

 7. Lazy Port